rfajri27/ds-assessment/README.md

 | Frequency | 1.081075 |
 | Monetary | 166.592492 |

-## Customer Segmentation base on RFM Analysis
+## Customer Segmentation Base on RFM Analysis

 Based on RFM analysis, we have 5 cluster of our customers, such as: